Veterinary degrees and careers explained

 There are still some study requirements for vets after you’ve completed your degree and started work.

 - Newly qualified vets are required to complete a structured self-assessment process when they first start work.
 This is known as the professional development phase (PDP) and is set by the Royal College of Veterinary Surgeons (RCVS).
 It involves keeping a record of the cases you’ve worked on, reflecting on these and ideally discussing them with your employer.
 The process takes about 18 months to complete.

 - Vets of all levels of experience are required to carry on learning throughout their careers.
-This is known as continuing professional development (CPD) and you’ll need to do at least 105 hours of relevant study every three years.
+This is known as continuing professional development (CPD) and you’ll need to do at a certain amount of hours of relevant study every three years.